safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

     fmt.Printf("%s\n%s\n", backupNode.TsmName, backupNode.TsmPassword)
 }
 ```
-The code above will result in a standalone binary at ~7Mb which is easily distributible and can be executed from a shell script exporting the environment variables used to authenticate the connection.
-Upon activation the username and password required by the IBM Spectrum Protect Backup-Archive Client is in this example printed to stdout and can be used within the executing script to finish the installation or, depending on your use case, further processed.
+The code above will result in a standalone binary at ~7Mb which is easily distributable and can be executed from a shell script exporting the required environment variables.
+Upon activation the username and password needed by the IBM Spectrum Protect Backup-Archive Client is in our example code printed to stdout and can be used within the executing script to finish the installation.

+*NOTE: The example code above has for the sake of simplicity omitted any error handling.
+In a production environment exception handling is recommended*

+With just over 35 lines of code we've created a fully functional tool for automating backup client enrollment using Safespring's cloutility-api-client library.